-The battle ground worth fighting over above is Caryopteris, Sweet Peas and Jasmine.
+The battle ground worth fighting over above is Caryopteris, Sweet Pea and Jasmine.
 You must think I have too much time on my hands to record this drama, but in reality, it took only about two minutes.
 Watch it unfold… we got some closeup action…

 Our pursuer stalks the quarry from afar, but moves in closer, hovering and darting.
-The Carpenter Bee, nonchalantly gives her a dismissive wave, shrugging off the competition.
+The Carpenter Bee, nonchalantly gives him a dismissive wave, shrugging off the competition.
 I don’t make this stuff up.
 Check out the raised foreleg.
 Even the foot looks splayed.
 Can bees even do that?
 Bee humor.
 Maybe it is an obscene bee gesture?
 Maybe it is just me being silly, but the photo is real.